haner0834/RangeSlider/README.md

 For more API information, please check [RangeSlider.swift](Sources/RangeSlider/RangeSlider.swift), [Inits.swift](Sources/RangeSlider/Inits.swift), and [Modifiers.swift](Sources/RangeSlider/Views/Modifiers.swift).
-If your using Xcode, right click the target API or structure, then click `Show Quick Help` to read the documentation.
+If you're using Xcode, right click the target API or structure, then click `Show Quick Help` to read the documentation.

 ## Screenshots